The UNICEF Committee of Brooklyn For Peace is working on 3 project for 2016:

 2) Distribute Boxes.
 We hand out to neighborhood children and families 2,000 Trick or Treat for UNICEF collection boxes before Halloween.
 These events need volunteers.
 Please read the

 information below to see the places, dates and time.
-Contact me if you can help us.
+Contact me at email@example.com if you can participate this year.

 Please email email@example.com